-Google’s ad grants program, which helps nonprofit use AdWords, currently works with more than 35,000 organizations.
+Google’s ad grants program, which helps nonprofits carry out effective marketing through AdWords, currently works with more than 35,000 organizations.
 Last week, Google made some major changes to how their ad grant program works.
 These alterations are framed to “add clarity and raise standards of quality for [Google’s] free advertising grants,” which, though great for searchers, might very well leave unprepared NPO’s in the dust.

 With that said, here’s everything you need to know to ensure that your nonprofit can maintain its ad grant from Google.
 But first…